WhatsNew:

 Article XII Changes and Amendment

-Upon approval of these Articles, the Articles of Bylaws and Constitution may be amended at any subsequent annual meeting if a majority of the Regular Members in attendance approve such amendment.
+The Bylaws and Constitution may be amended at any subsequent annual meeting if a majority of the regular members in attendance approves such amendment.

 All proposed amendment(s) shall be voted upon at the business meeting of the annual reunion.